osohq/oso/new-docs/content/python/getting-started/ui/index.md

 actions = ['READ', 'CREATE', 'LIST_ISSUES']
 ```

-The allowed actions for each user are determined by the **oso policy.**
+The allowed actions for each user are determined by the **Oso policy.**
 In this case, our policy has the following rules:

 ```python